 Howl’s Moving Castle

-The most magical film from Studio Ghibli, Howl’s Moving Castle was equipped with funny punch-lines, cheesy romance, and fantastic-magical storytelling.
+The most magical film from Studio Ghibli, Howl’s Moving Castle was equipped with funny punch lines, cheesy romance, and fantastic-magical storytelling.
 First of all, who wouldn’t fall in love with Howl?
 The power wizard who will make you fall and consume your heart, well, that’s what the story tells about him.
 But beyond those legends, he’s a prodigy and exceptionally handsome with lots of magic tricks and sensible bravado.

-Story-wise, this is one of the most amazing in my list.
+Story-wise, this is one of the most amazing on my list.
 During those days when I am struggling with suicidal depression and anxiety, this film had been my friend.
-This anime was about re-experiencing life from a different perspective, redeeming oneself from downfall, making friends, teaching other people to move forward and live life as they want it to be.
+This anime was about re-experiencing life from a different perspective, redeeming oneself from downfall, making friends, and teaching other people to move forward and live life as they want it to be.
 It’s about making connections!
 “People are not just monochromatic, they all have so many colors to them; it’s fine to have many beautiful colors.”

-A very romantic and somewhat tragic film with a big plot twists in the end.
+A very romantic and somewhat tragic film with big plot twists in the end.
 I, myself had been caught off guard by that plot twist but I’m not the only one.
-Hal is a story about coping up with losing someone special and moving forward to face the future big enthusiasm and smile.
+Hal is a story about coping up with losing someone special and moving forward to face the future with big enthusiasm and a smile.

 This is one of the rare gems in this list exploiting the nostalgic part of the past and opening your heart to the present possibilities of life.
 It’s about choosing what you’ve been wanting for so long.
 You just have to accept and embrace it once it finally shows in front of you.
 Just like in the story, when the right guy comes, you’d better grab him and talk about those things that make you happy.
 This is a very romantic and mature love story about two people meeting the love of their lives and settling down for the best.